Greenstand/treetracker-queue-client/README.md

 ## Database Setup

-Before using the client, set up the necessary PostgreSQL table for the queue:
+Before using the client, you will need to set up the necessary PostgreSQL table for testing locally otherwise skip this part:

 ```sql
 CREATE SCHEMA queue; -- creates a schema called queue